amanarora9848/ARP-Assignment2/README.md

 Additionally, I have prepared a simple program called **circle.c**, which shows you the basic functionalities of the *libbitmap* library.
 Please, note that the **circle.c** process must not appear in your final project.
 It is simply meant to be a guide for you on how to use the bitmap library, therefore you will need to properly use portions of that code in **processA** and **processB** in order to develop your solution.

+All credits to @SimoneMacci0 for development of the base repository for the assignment, at [SimoneMacci0/ARP-Assignment2](https://github.com/SimoneMacci0/ARP-Assignment2).

 ## *libbitmap* installation and usage
 To work with the bitmap library, you need to follow these steps:
 1. Download the source code from [this GitHub repo](https://github.com/draekko/libbitmap.git) in your file system.